In October 2019, the City passed into law a plan for the closure of all jail facilities on Rikers Island by 2027.

 Capital funds are also different than expense funds and not interchangeable.
 This larger investment comes alongside hundreds of millions of dollars in investments in neighborhood and communities.

 A primary goal of closing Rikers and building borough-based jails is to allow family members, service providers, and attorneys greater access to the people in detention, as well as closer access to the Courts.
 Rebuilding the jails on Rikers Island would undermine these goals.
-The facilities on Rikers Island are built under a philosophy of another era and achieving the design and programmatic goals of the program to close Rikers facilities on Rikers.
+The sites on Rikers Island are built under a philosophy of another era and achieving the design and programmatic goals of the program to close Rikers sites on Rikers.

 The City has continued to shrink capacity on Rikers Island as the jail population decreased.
 The George Motchan Detention Center was closed and turned into an asset for training and staff wellness.
 As the total population continues to decrease, DOC will continue to reduce the size of the system by decommissioning entire facilities, as appropriate.

 The City’s current commitment is to decommission the barge when the borough-based jails go into operation, as committed to in the Points of Agreement.

 In the proposed plans for the borough-based jails system, women will be housed in a centralized facility within the proposed Queens facility.
 This decision was made after listening to feedback and concerns from numerous focus groups and meetings with formerly incarcerated women, currently incarcerated women, women’s service providers, and Department of Correction (DOC) staff.